cpacker/MemGPT/docs/autogen.md

 Once you've confirmed that you're able to chat with a MemGPT agent using `memgpt configure` and `memgpt run`, you're ready to move on to the next step.

-!!! warning "Using RunPod as an LLM backend"
+!!! info "Using RunPod as an LLM backend"

     If you're using RunPod to run web UI, make sure that you set your endpoint to the RunPod IP address, **not the default localhost address**.